calibreapp/cli/CLI_COMMANDS.md

 ### calibre site create-snapshot [options]

-Create a snapshot
+Create a Snapshot.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--ref`: Sets a reference to the snapshot,
+  * `--ref`: Set a reference to the Snapshot.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site delete-snapshot [options]

-Deletes a snapshot from a site
+Delete a Snapshot from a selected Site.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--id`: The id of the snapshot,
+  * `--id`: The id of the Snapshot.,
-  * `--confirm`: Confirm the deletion,
+  * `--confirm`: Use this flag to confirm the deletion of the selected Snapshot.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site test-profiles [options]

-Print a list of test profiles for a given site
+List all Test Profiles for a Site.

 Flags: